9 Of The Best Tips for Smooth Skin Texture, According to Dermatologists

 Thankfully, there are a slew of products and in-office treatments that can help renew and improve the texture of your skin.
 From topical acids to facials, keep reading to find dermatologist-approved tips for getting smooth and even skin:

 We've said it one zillion times before, but we'll say it once more.
 Applying sunscreen daily is one of the most important steps of a good skin care routine.
 Harsh UV rays can wreak havoc on your complexion, and just because you may not see the effects immediately doesn't mean the damage isn't accumulating.

 In fact, sun exposure is one of the leading causes of uneven skin texture.
 Here's why: When your skin is exposed to the sun without protection, the body's natural collagen production is compromised, and this can lead to a variety of texture issues with the skin.
 This can show up as tiny bumps, rough patches, oversized pores, and even dark spots that have a rough texture on the surface, aka hyperpigmentation.
-One study, focusing on Caucasian skin, found that UV exposure was responsible for 80% of visible facial aging signs including wrinkles, skin texture, pigmentation, and sagging of tissues.
+One study, focusing on Caucasian skin, found that UV exposure was responsible for 80% of visible facial aging signs1 including wrinkles, skin texture, pigmentation, and sagging of tissues.

 Bottom line: Sunscreen is nonnegotiable.

 Collagen powders smooth skin from the inside out rather than tending to surface-level textural issues.
 When you take collagen supplements, the hydrolyzed collagen peptides are absorbed by the body, traveling throughout where they are needed most.
-In the skin, they have been shown to support and stimulate your cells' fibroblasts, enhancing your body's natural collagen and elastin production.
+In the skin, they have been shown to support and stimulate your cells' fibroblasts2, enhancing your body's natural collagen and elastin production.